[JLPT grammar] The difference between なんか and なんて

 I hope my explanation helps you. 😊

-In the JLPT course, all lessons come with homework, if you submit your homework, I will reply with corrections.
+In my JLPT All-in-One Course, all lessons come with homework.
+If you submit your homework, I will reply with corrections like this.

 I can break down the Japanese grammar and point out mistakes, explaining the structure and nuances of Japanese in an easy-to-understand way.

-You can also ask me any questions as much as you want.
+You can also ask me any questions in as much detail as you want.
 I will teach you until you get it!